Researched by licensed + unbiased insurance experts. Learn More

 The ACA, American Indians, and Alaska Natives

 The Affordable Care Act, otherwise known as the ACA or “Obamacare,” reformed the healthcare system in 2010.
-Under the ACA, individuals who do not have health insurance are required to pay a tax penalty to the federal government, also known as the individual mandate.
+Under the ACA, individuals who do not have health insurance are required to pay a tax penalty to the federal government, also known as the individual mandate up to the 2018 plan year.

 However, if you identify as an American Indian and/or Alaska Native, you will not be penalized for not carrying health insurance.
 You can be exempt from the individual mandate if you’re eligible for Indian health programs.
-This is sometimes called the “Indian Exemption”.
+This was also called the “Indian Exemption.”
 Simply complete Form 8965 to apply for the Indian health coverage exemption when you file your federal income tax return.

 Health Disparities for Tribal Members